 Regent is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Curriculum for an Online Paralegal Bachelor's
+What Is the Curriculum for an Online Paralegal Bachelor’s Like?

 Students enrolled in a bachelor’s degree in paralegal studies online complete a combination of elective and core courses.
 Elective courses enable students to tailor their program to their needs, and core courses lay the foundation for effective practice in the legal space.
 While course offerings vary by program, the courses in the list below appear in most core curriculums.